FAQs – The Covenant

 No. As explained in Q2, while the underlying principles are the same in both, the organisations subject to them are different, and the Covenant covers broader circumstances than the Legal Duty.
 Therefore, the Covenant is still beneficial, even for organisations subject to the Legal Duty.

-The Covenant does not apply to citizens, governments, and organisations of other countries, as the statement of the Covenant says it is ‘The People of the United Kingdom’ and ‘His Majesty’s Government’ with this obligation towards the UK Armed Forces.
+The Covenant is not an obligation on citizens, governments, and organisations of other countries, as the statement of the Covenant says it is ‘The People of the United Kingdom’ and ‘His Majesty’s Government’ with this obligation towards the UK Armed Forces.
 Members of the Armed Forces community experiencing difficulties when dealing with organisations in other countries should take this up through other routes.
 For example, the chain of command or one of the wider sources of support.

 The Covenant does apply when British organisations provide goods or services to members of the Armed Forces community who are abroad.